kmw2221/arctic_satellite/README.md

 a rapid escalation in economic activity in the Arctic in the coming few decades.

 There are satellites in orbit that collect electromagnetic data for the entire surface of the earth every 2 weeks.
-The Landsat satellites from America, along with Sentinel 1 and 2 from the European Space Agency, are the main ones that make their data publicly available.
+NASA's Landsat satellites, along with Sentinel 1 and 2 from the European Space Agency, are the main ones that make their data publicly available.

 The satellite collects not only visible light, but near-infrared and other "bands" located